emmajanedrews/base-template/_posts/2017-09-25-helping-those-impacted-by-harvey.md

 When Hurricane Harvey made landfall in Houston, it brought with it over two feet of rain and left in its wake tens of thousands of displaced people and hundreds of thousands more without power.

-We recently had the opportunity to travel down to the Houston area with my Keller Williams colleagues to lend a hand to homeowners whose homes had flooded due to Hurricane Harvey.
+I recently had the opportunity to travel down to the Houston area with my Keller Williams colleagues to lend a hand to homeowners whose homes had flooded due to Hurricane Harvey.
 Overall, this experience has been incredibly rewarding.
-We got to help a lot of families, but there are many more people who still need help.
+I got to help a lot of families, but there are many more people who still need help.

 {% include pullquote.html %}